 As of the date of this Offering, all outstanding Series B Preferred shares have converted into shares of common stock.
-On July 8, 2019, the stockholders of the Company approved a reverse stock split of the outstanding shares of twenty-five (1:25), or anywhere between, if required for the listing of the Company's common stock to a nat Offering, the reverse stock split in the ratio of one-for(1:) was effected.
-In 2017 the stockholders approved a reverse stock split in a range from one-for-two (1:2) up to one-for-scompany's common stock to a national exchange on or before June 30, 2018, and in 2018 the stockholders a · // • to one-for-twenty (1:20), or anywhere between, if required for the listing of the Company's common stock to a national exchange on or before June 30, 2019.
-Because the
+On July 8, 2019, the stockholders of the Company approved a reverse stock split of the outstanding shares of twenty-five (1:25), or anywhere between, if required for the listing of the Company's common stock to a nature of the company's common stock to a nature of the reverse stock split in the ratio of one-for(1:) was effected. · , , 1

+In 2017 the stockholders approved a reverse stock split in a range from one-for-two (1:2) up to one-for-six (1:6), or anywhere between, if required for the listing of the Company's common stock to a national exchange on or before June 30, 2018, and in 2018 the stockholders approved a reverse stock split in a range from one-for-two (1:2) up to one-for-twenty (1:20), or anywhere between, if required for the listing of the Company's common stock to a national exchange on or before June 30, 2019.
+Because the Company never uplisted to Nasdaq prior to this Offering, no reverse stock splits were effected.